-The data connecting food interventions and improved population health outcomes remains underdeveloped and this affects negatively policy, clinical practice and training.
-The Canadian Institute for Health Information and the Public Health Agency of Canada have published state of the situation reviews on some high profile relationships, such as obesity (PHAC and CIHI, 2011).
+The data connecting food interventions and improved population health outcomes remains underdeveloped and this affects negatively policy, clinical practice, and training.
+The Canadian Institute for Health Information and the Public Health Agency of Canada have published state of the situation reviews on some high-profile relationships, such as obesity (PHAC and CIHI, 2011).
 Several research teams have tried to make the most of the Canadian Community Health Survey data, including Statistics Canada and PROOF at the University of Toronto.
-NGOs with a specific disease / condition focus have put out state of the evidence reports.
-CIHR does have an institute on Nutrition, Metabolism and Diabetes, but in the past decade it has only funded a small number of research projects.
+NGOs with a specific disease/condition focus have put out the state of the evidence reports.
+CIHR does have an institute on Nutrition, Metabolism and Diabetes, but in the past decade, it has only funded a small number of research projects.
 It functions somewhat independently from the sibling Institute on Population and Public Health (IPPH), meaning that not many of its funded initiatives are tied to these larger population health considerations.
 Equally significant, the IPPH likely does not see food population health questions as central to its ambit.

-Certainly what has been done the last few decades has brought more attention to the population food - health connection and helped engage decision makers, but the data gaps remain significant and as a result health care practice and policy related to food as health promotion remain suboptimal in the primary care sector.
+Certainly what has been done in the last few decades has brought more attention to the population food-health connection and helped engage decision makers, but the data gaps remain significant and as a result, health care practice and policy related to food as health promotion remain suboptimal in the primary care sector.
 Good data alone will not overcome all barriers to better implementation, but it certainly helps.

-Although there are many gaps, perhaps the most glaring relate to the effectiveness of community and population interventions.
-As discussed under Financing the Transition, there's a Catch - 22 that needs to be overcome.
+Although there are many gaps, perhaps the most glaring relates to the effectiveness of community and population interventions.
+As discussed under Financing the Transition, there's a Catch-22 that needs to be overcome.
 Many health care practitioners will not entertain creative and progressive interventions because they feel there's insufficient evidence to support their implementation.
 But if new things aren't tried, the evidence will never develop.
 I propose then that a specific fund be created, through PHAC and CIHR that explicitly attracts new intervention designs to be tested.
-The fund would likely need to be a minimum of $20 million over 5 years to encompass s sufficient range of multidisciplinary projects and teams that would include researchers, NGOs and practitioners.
+The fund would likely need to be a minimum of $20 million over 5 years to encompass s sufficient range of multidisciplinary projects and teams that would include researchers, NGOs, and practitioners.

 Revise Provincial Mandatory Public Health Programs